 Electioneering during the hours of any vote is prohibited within the polling place or within 100 feet of any such polling place.
-Displays or handout items of any political nature, except those provided by law, shall be prohibited by any individual, group or organization in any school building on those days when the polls are open for voting on school district matters, including, but not limited to, the annual school budget/tax levy, candidates for the Board of Education, special propositions, etc. To minimize disruption in the school district, electioneering at other times should be conducted in a manner that does not interfere with any school activities.
+Displays or handout items of any political nature, except those provided by law, shall be prohibited by any individual, group or organization in any school building on those days when the polls are open for voting on school district matters, including, but not limited to, the annual school budget, candidates for the Board of Education, or special propositions.

-The Board may display a copy or copies of any budget/tax levy or proposition to be voted upon, or any sample ballot for informational purposes.
+The Board may display a copy or copies of any budget or proposition to be voted upon, or any sample ballot for informational purposes.